-In this project we are going to learn the basic specifications of a servo motor and also how to operate a Servo Motor using a 555 timer IC, and a couple of push buttons.
+In this project we are going to learn the basic specifications of a servo motor and also how to control a Servo Motor using a 555 timer IC, and just two push buttons.

 By Ankit Negi